muxinc/nextjs-video-ai-workflows/context/application-explained.md

 Each step is a `"use step"` function in the Vercel Workflow, so failures are isolated and retryable.

-### Why Remotion is in the custom workflow (not earlier)
+### Why Remotion is in the connectors layer (not earlier)

 Remotion is **not** part of `@mux/ai`—it's an external tool we're integrating.
 This is intentional:

-- Level 1 and 2 show what `@mux/ai` provides out of the box
+- Layer 1 and 2 show what `@mux/ai` provides out of the box
-- Level 3 shows how to **compose** `@mux/ai` primitives with other tools
+- Layer 3 shows how to **compose** `@mux/ai` primitives with other tools
-- The custom workflow demonstrates the full power of `@mux/ai` combined with Vercel Workflows for orchestration
+- The connectors layer demonstrates the full power of `@mux/ai` combined with Vercel Workflows for orchestration

 This makes the demo's teaching clear: "Here's what the SDK gives you; here's how you build on top of it."